YiLimath/YiLimath.github.io/_posts/2024-09-10-blog-post-1-Birational-Moishezon.md

 will see in my notes.
 Secondly, from almost any projective variety we can construct a Moishezon space via bimeromorphic modification, making Moishezon spaces versatile in birational geometry.
 Thirdly, by Artin’s fundamental theorem, the category of Moishezon spaces appears naturally in moduli theory.
 Another compelling reason to consider the Moishezon category is that it allows cutand-paste operations similar to those we can perform in topology.
-And finally, let us cite a sentence by Professor Mori: "Projective varieties are like classical paintings; after modern paintings were introduced, we could enjoy the classical ones even more.
-To me, non-projective complete varieties (perhaps meaning Moishezon spaces) seem like modern paintings."

 Here is the outline: